o-ran-sc/o-du-phy/docs/fapi_5g_tm_overview.rst

-The ORAN FAPI 5G Translator Module (TM) is a standalone application that communicates with the ODU-High using the 5G FAPI protocol defined by the Small Cell Forum and communicates with the ODU Low using the Intel L2-L1 API using the Wireless Subsystem Interface Library (WLS) to handle the shared memory and buffer management required by the |br|
+The ORAN FAPI 5G Translator Module (TM) is a standalone application that communicates with the ODU-High using the 5G FAPI protocol defined by the Small Cell Forum and communicates with the ODU Low using the Intel L2-L1 API using the Wireless Subsystem Interface Library (WLS) to handle the shared memory and buffer management required by the Interfaces.
+In addition the ORAN 5G FAPI TM requires the
-Interfaces.
-In addition the ORAN 5G FAPI TM requires the Data Plane Design Kit (DPDK) which is integrated with the WLS Library.
+Data Plane Design Kit (DPDK) which is integrated with the WLS Library.

 Table 1.
 Terminology